+QUICK FACTS

 Level 7

 Points 360

 Duration 3 years full-time

 Campus City

-Starts 26 Feb 2024
+Starts 3 March 2025

-To become a registered architect, you need a three-year bachelor's degree, a two-year Master of Architecture (Professional) and two years (3,300 hours) of professional practice under the supervision of a registered practising architect.
-Once you complete this degree you can apply for entry into the Master of Architecture (Professional)1.
+To become a registered architect, you need to complete a recognised two-year Master of Architecture (Professional) degree and at least 5,250 hours of relevant practical experience.
+Once you complete this degree you can apply for entry into the Master of Architecture achelor of Architecture and Future Environments or equivalent with a B grade average or higher in courses at level 7; or equivalent.